chaseungjoon/DavinciCode-CPP/FIX.md

 1. adjustProb : Observing surrounding cards, adjust the value vector of this card
 2. updateProb : After ValVec is updated, removes values that is included in ValVec
 3. deleteFromProb (called after wrong guess)

+## When human draw card, the prob vector update's color & position is not correct